RSS-Bridge/rss-bridge/docs/10_Bridge_Specific/ActivityPub_(Mastodon).md

 	}]
 }
 ```
-5. Serve the following page at `https://DOMAIN/actor`, replacing the value of `publicKeyPem` with the contents of the `public.pem` file in step 2:
+5. Serve the following page at `https://DOMAIN/actor`, replacing the value of `publicKeyPem` with the contents of the `public.pem` file in step 2, with all line breaks substituted with `\n`:
 ```json
 {
     "@context": [